OlioEngr/jexer/README.md

   - TCommand use getters/setters
   - TCommand.Type: switch to int so that subclasses can make more kinds of commands
-  - TKeypress use getters/setters to make immutable
-  - TKeypressEvent use getters/setters to make immutable
   - TMouseEvent use getters/setters to make immutable
 - Get a movable window on screen
   - TWidget